7 FLASHES

 Possible Causes

-Dirty burners causing unstable flame, Low or fluctuating gas pressure, Faulty gas valve coil on Gibson gas valve assembly, Flame sensor losing signal due to poor grounding
+Dirty burners causing an unstable flame, low or fluctuating gas pressure, a faulty gas valve coil on the Gibson gas valve assembly, or the flame sensor losing signal due to poor grounding.

 How to Fix / Troubleshooting